nicholas22/jpropel-light/README.markdown

     new String[] { "james", "john", "john", "eddie" }.where(startsWith("j")).distinct().all(println());

-It is a free and open-source Java library aiming to cut down code bloat, boilerplate and generally the number of lines of code Java developers have to write in order to complete a task.
+It is a free and open-source LGPL Java library aiming to cut down code bloat, boilerplate and generally the number of lines of code Java developers have to write in order to complete a task.

 It comes with full LINQ support, reified generic collections and concise one-liners for performing common tasks such as reading an entire text file into memory, array manipulations, XML processing/querying, etc.
 Let's examine some of them.